A Stairway to the Stars: Composition and style

 A Stairway to the Stars explores ambient, darkwave, plunderphonics, experimental, drone, choral, and dark ambient.
 It consists of ballroom 78-rpm records released between the 1920s and the 1940s, which are slowed down, distorted, and reverberated to produce an ambient sound.
 Its transformation of the basic source material is akin to the ones of the bands Skinny Puppy and Will, as well as to those of artists from the Cold Meat Industry record label.
-Its has a vague style, which may be emphasized by use of headphones.
-While the V/Vm alias transforms samples to achieve comedic effect, the Caretaker alias manipulates them to more tragedic atmospheres.
 It implemented on the haunted ballroom themes of Selected Memories from the Haunted Ballroom.
 Part of the haunted ballroom trilogy, it succeeds Selected Memories from the Haunted Ballroom and precedes We'll All Go Riding on a Rainbow.
 Its track titles, such as "Malign forces of the occult", contrast with the light names from Selected Memories from the Haunted Ballroom, such as "By the seaside".

 The opening track, "We cannot escape the past", intends to produce an eerie feel that is emphasized by the rest of the album and its title.
 Along with "Emptiness", they encapsulate the record's hauntological style, depicting the atmosphere of an empty ballroom.
 The first vocal track, "Cloudy, since you went away" makes the album's hauntology more unexpressed, with its horn creating a more lethargic sound.
 The track's sound is obscured by several noise layers.
-"Robins and roses" and the title track feature sudden reversed melodies, changing samples, and pitch differences.
-The two tracks present more melancholic melodies and trumpets, along with reversed deep vocals.
+"Robins and roses" features a reversed melody, changing pitch differences.
 Nearing the album's end, "Each today doesn't lead to a tomorrow" features a gothic production, with a melody that is often interrupted by a reverberating bassline.
-"Home" and its distorted vocal are followed by a choral in "Friends past re-united", a recurring track in the project with vague production elements applied to the latter, which is presented in full in A Stairway to the Stars, as opposed to the truncated version featured in the preceding album, Selected Memories from the Haunted Ballroom.
+"Home" and its distorted vocals are followed by a choral in "Friends past re-united", a recurring track in the project with vague production elements applied to the latter, which is presented in full in A Stairway to the Stars, as opposed to the truncated version featured in the preceding album, Selected Memories from the Haunted Ballroom.
 The album ends with the title track, which features a minimalistic organ in its sound.